operate-first/community/governance.md

 In creating the next Governance 1.1 we will have an actual process to make decisions as a community.
 We can then either formally ratify this same CoC, or the Community SIG can convene a cross-project working group to discuss and decide an inclusive and equitable process for a new code of conduct.

 ### Community membership
-**Note:** This document is a work in progress, especially these membership guidelines
+> :notebook: **Note** This document is a work in progress, especially these membership guidelines

 We are opening the Governance 1.0 directly borrowing from the [Kubernetes community group definitions](https://github.com/kubernetes/community/blob/master/community-membership.md), then reviewing and refining for the Governance 1.1.

-This doc outlines the various responsibilities of contributor roles in Op1st.
+This section outlines the various responsibilities of contributor roles in Op1st.
 The Op1st project is subdivided into subprojects under SIGs.
 Responsibilities for most roles are scoped to these subprojects.

+A contribution can take many, many forms, such as: documentation, code, best-practices content, marketing materials, running a meeting, helping a user in chat, operating a cluster, responding to a `help wanted` flag, reviewing and commenting on contributions of all these types when in a proposed-state (a _pull request_ or _PR_), giving a talk at a conference, staffing a booth at a conference, and so forth.
+For a longer list, refer to this chapter, "[What Is A Contribution?](https://www.theopensourceway.org/the_open_source_way-guidebook-2.0.html#_what_is_a_contribution)", which includes these definitions:

+> An open source **Contribution**
+>
+> Any original, intentional, and substantive object given freely to an open source community, under the licensing of that community.
+A contribution can come from an individual or a community.

+> An open source **Contributor**
+>
+> Any individual person involved in making Contributions to the community.
+Communities are interpersonal by their nature.
+They consist of humans, not organizations.
+Organizations can send their members, staff, leaders, and so forth out to make contributions to a community as a contributor

+One reason this project runs so many processes through a git workflow is to raise the visibility on all types of contributions and contributor roles.
+These interactions by a contributor help qualify and quantify their activities.
+It is never a full picture of one's activities, but it is a useful and helpful one.

 | Role | Responsibilities | Requirements | Defined by |
 | -----| ---------------- | ------------ | -------|